-The beautiful Hudson Valley is home to 18 New York State Parks that offer tree-lined trails, stunning panoramic views, and lots of special features like waterfalls, swimming lakes, and sandy beaches.
-With so many parks and trails to choose from, it's hard to know where to start!
+The beautiful Hudson Valley is home to 18 New York state parks, which offer tree-lined trails, stunning panoramic views, and lots of special features like waterfalls, swimming lakes, and sandy beaches.
+With so many beautiful state parks near NYC, it's hard to know where to start!

-To help, we've picked 10 of of our favorite kid-friendly hikes in the Hudson Valley.
-In addition to opportunities to enjoy nature and wildlife, some of these parks—like Bear Mountain and Franklin D. Roosevelt—boast additional attractions such as a zoo, playgrounds, pedal boats, and even a giant swimming pool.
-Best of all, these hikes are just a quick day trip away from NYC or southern Westchester.
+To help, we've picked our favorite kid-friendly state park hikes in the Hudson Valley.
+In addition to opportunities to enjoy nature and wildlife, some of these parks—like Bear Mountain and Franklin D. Roosevelt state parks—boast additional attractions such as zoos, playgrounds, pedal boats, and even a giant swimming pool.
+Best of all, these hikes are just a quick day trip from NYC or southern Westchester.

-Bear Mountain offers a great first hike for kids.
+Bear Mountain State Park offers a great first hike for kids.
 Photo by Samara Sweig

 After a hike, go for a dip in the enormous swimming pool at Franklin D. Roosevelt State Park.

 5. Franklin D. Roosevelt State Park – Yorktown

 This recreational park has everything you need for a day of fun, from a large playground to an enormous swimming pool that can hold more than 3,000 people!
 There's boating (including pedal boats), fishing, picnic pavilions, and nine short trails.
 You really can't go wrong with any of the trails; which one(s) you choose depends on what your crew is most interested in, and what everyone is up for.
 If you want more of a walk than a hike, try the 2-mile, stroller-friendly paved loop that ends at the playground, where you'll find swings, climbing walls, and more.
 For something a little more nature-y, check out the 2-mile Crom Pond trail, which takes you across charming footbridges and down to the water's edge.